Uncategorized

 As the two political parties of Democrat and Republican have been at odds since forever, now the masks and gloves are off.
 Political business is booming to the point where having love for one’s country and wanting it to succeed economically, socially, and otherwise is up for grabs.
 It’s no longer cool to want the nation, as it was founded, to remain under the jurisdiction of the U.S. Constitution.
 As with other countries and their constitutions, it’s an ever sliding rule to accommodate the whims of the people.
 With ours, the doctrine itself sets the precedent.
 And it’s worked so well that other countries; i.e., Ukraine, see the good in it and have made inroads to adopting similar principles.

 Now Nationalism, rather than allegiance to one’s country and tied to patriotism, is something akin to Hitler’s “national socialism”; i.e., Nazism and that a nationalist believes non-Americans are inferior, which is a quite foolish belief.
 While nationalism is often associated with socialism, not all nationalists are Nazis.
 And now nationalism is on par with another term, “White Nationalism,” which is nothing more than a ginned up liberal’s talking point.
-When the president speaks of MAGA, it’s assumed by some that he means to turn the country back to a white-dominated nation, which couldn’t be farther from the truth.
+When the president speaks of MAGA, it’s assumed by some that he means to turn the country back to a white-dominated nation, which couldn’t be further from the truth.

 Our current president has done more for the minority communities in this country than any president in recent memory.
 And many of the economically challenged are seeing the duplicitous nature of liberal administrations that have let them down year after year, and now they are awakening to the truth.